tridentity/800-63A-ImplGuide/3_Attributes and Evidence.md

 Identity evidence comprises physical or digital artifacts used by a subscriber to prove the real-world existence of a claimed identity.
 Provided evidence must contain features that support both validation (confirmed to be genuine and accurate) and verification (demonstrated to associated with the subscriber) at the appropriate strengths for a defined use case.

-It is ultimately up to the agency to determine which biographic information to collect about an applicant to meet idetntity resolution needs.
+It is ultimately up to the agency to determine which biographic information to collect about an applicant to meet identity resolution needs.
 Caution should be taken in collecting, utilizing, and storing a minimally required set of attributes.
 Furthermore, in accordance with requirements in 800-63A, notice must be provided to users about what information is collected, why it is collected, and what will be done with it.

 ## Types of Evidence